CBIIT/bento-docs/source/configuration/global-ui-elements.md

 # Global UI Elements

 Global UI elements are displayed on every page of a Bento application.
 These are the (a) Web Browser tab, (b) Global Footer, (c) Navigation Bar and (d) Global Footer.
-The "Stats" bar, that displays the high-level statistics is a semi-global element as it is displayed only in the Program Listing, Program Detail, Dashboard and Case Detail pages.
+The "Stats" bar, that displays the high-level statistics is a semi-global element as it is displayed only in the Programs, Program Details, Explore Dashboard and Case Details pages.
 See below for details.

 ![Global UI Elements](../assets/global_elements.png)